 Cohort analysis with Rayfe Gaspar-Asaoka at Takahashi Market

-Earlier this month, Evan Fitzgerald and I met up with Rayfe Gaspar-Asaoka at Takahashi Market in San Mateo.
+Rayfe Gaspar-Asaoka (Canaan) & Evan Fitzgerald (Paubox) Earlier this month, Evan Fitzgerald and I met up with Rayfe Gaspar-Asaoka at Takahashi Market in San Mateo.
+It was my first time there and funny enough, Takahashi Market had more poi than most supermarkets back home in Hawaii.

+For example, the Beretania Safeway only had four bags (I bought them all) when I was there last month.
 Earlier that week, Forbes named Rayfe to its 30 under 30 list for venture capital.
-Congratulations Rayfe, that’s well-deserved recognition.
+Congratulations Rayfe, that's well-deserved recognition.
 We are acutely proud of you.

 The last time I saw Rayfe for a meeting, he got me up to speed on Sales Efficiency and why it matters to Founders.
+This time around, the scope of our discussion was diving deeper into cohort analysis.
+See also: Brushing Up Our SaaS Metrics in Silicon Valley

-What is Cohort Analysis and why is it Important to Founders?
+What is cohort analysis and why is it important to founders?

-“A cohort is simply a fancy word for a group of customers.
-In the SaaS world, it is used typically to describe the group that joined in a particular month.”
+David Skok is a leading voice in the SaaS world.
+He succinctly explains a cohort as: "A cohort is simply a fancy word for a group of customers.
+In the SaaS world, it is used typically to describe the group that joined in a particular month."
+Performing analysis on these cohorts yields the following benefits for SaaS founders:

 • Improved customer retention